AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 ## g7ne, general purpose instance family with enhanced network performance

-This instance family is in invitational preview.
-To use this instance family, [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).
+This instance family is in the beta testing phase.

 Features